jsribaud/pyAPPSS/README.md

+This is an alternate version to [Dr. Ribaudo's pyAPPSS code.](https://github.com/jsribaud/pyAPPSS).
+This contains some quality of life changes but should still function the same.
+The environment will be instead called with conda activate pyappss_alt

 # Introduction

 Welcome to pyAPPSS, a set of python-based data reduction scripts for APPSS, the [Arecibo Pisces-Perseus-Supercluster Survey.](https://iopscience.iop.org/article/10.3847/1538-3881/aaf890) pyAPPSS takes data from radio telescopes, primarily in the 21cm HI emmission line, in the form of a spectrum, and reduces it into a form then usuable for science, with values such as object velocity and total object flux (in Jy*km/s).
 It offers a few options for how the reduction should be conducted, including 3 options for the fit - a gaussian curve, a two-peak fit, and a trapezoidal fit.